apache/cloudstack-www/blog/2021-10-05-apache-cloudstack-cloudmonkey-v6-2.md

 The official source code for CloudMonkey v6.2.0 can be downloaded from https://cloudstack.apache.org/downloads.html

-The community-maintained builds are available at the project's Github release page at https://github.com/apache/cloudstack-cloudmonkey/releases/tag/6.2.0
+The community-maintained builds are available at the project's GitHub release page at https://github.com/apache/cloudstack-cloudmonkey/releases/tag/6.2.0

 CloudMonkey's usage details are documented at